Colleges & universities: a constant in American history | by David A. Tomar

 The largest of the state’s public schools is the University of Florida in Gainesville.
 Indeed, the campus which began as a small seminary in 1853 is now home to more than 50,000 students.
 This makes it one of the five largest colleges in the United States.
 Its size has proven a tremendous advantage to its students, who enjoy access to 16 distinct academic colleges, 150 research centers, and more than 100 undergraduate majors and masters programs alike.

-Not only was the University of Florida ranked 14th overall among public universities in U.S. News & World Report’s 2014 survey, but its beloved Gators are winners of multiple bowl games and championships both on the basketball court and the football field, the latter of which seats well over 80,000 fans at a time.
+Not only was the University of Florida ranked 14th overall among public universities in U.S. News and World Report’s 2014 survey, but its beloved Gators are winners of multiple bowl games and championships both on the basketball court and the football field, the latter of which seats well over 80,000 fans at a time.
 The University of Florida ranked 2nd in a 2012 SmartMoney survey concerning the return of starting salary on one’s tuition investment and scored the top spot in a 2013 Washington Monthly list of the best colleges for your money.

 If you aren’t into the whole mega-campus thing, the New College of Florida in Sarasota might be more your speed.
 The 825 person college sits on 144 acres and provides students with individualized attention and a pass/fail approach to grading.
 This cozy little campus recently ranked #5 in the U.S. News and World Report’s tally of the best public liberal arts colleges in America.